studio-mcp/studio/README.md

 ## What's Included?

-`studio` is the simplest possible way to add CLI tools that you AI Agent can use right now.
+`studio` is the simplest possible way to add CLI tools that your AI Agent can use right now.
 Built on the [Model Context Protocol](https://modelcontextprotocol.io/), `studio` spawns a single tool mcp server with your command.

-The tool turns verything after the `studio` command into an MCP tool that runs thr command when called by Cursor, Claude, etc.
+The tool turns everything after `studio` command into an MCP tool that can be called by Cursor, Claude, etc.

 `studio` is great for patching CLIs into Claude, debugging MCPs or providing custom scripts to your LLM without having to deal with MCP.